james-menzies/nudge/README.md

 ## User Experience

 > NB: This information is also available to the user by prepending the --help argument when executing the application.
+It is recommend to pipe this into the 'less' command to increase readability.
 Also, note that it is required to have Python version 3x installed for the program to run.

 ### General Navigation